M.S. in Microbiology

 DEGREE PLAN

-Thesis Masters: Requires 32 credit hours, including at least 8 hours of research (or 6 h of research and 6 h of internship) and 20 hours of coursework.
-It is possible to complete the degree in one year, but most likely will take 2 years.
+Thesis Masters: Requires 32 credit hours, including at least 8 hours of research and 24 hours of coursework.
+The degree will take 2 years to complete.

 NON-THESIS OPTION